 The Washington Department of Health (DOH) has data on Group A and Group B water systems.
 Data for individual private wells is unavailable.
 As a result, this assessment is limited to the Group A and B systems.

-According to the DOH Source Water Assessment Program (SWAP) database14, there are 831 active Group systems in unincorporated Kitsap County and 11 are located within an inundation scenario.
-One (1) additional site was located by Kitsap PUD though it wasn't included in the SWAP database, where not all wellhead protection areas have associated drinking water system points associated, which is the data used here.
+Group A water systems are defined under WAC 246-290-020 as systems that regularly serve 15 or more service connections or 25 or more people per day for at least 60 days out of the year.
+Group B are public water systems that serve fewer than 15 connections and fewer than 25 people per day, data used here.
 As a result, there may be some group systems missing in this assessment.
 Six (6) are within the high exposure likelihood area and five (5) are in the low area.
 All but one of these systems are Group B systems and have less than ten (10) connections each.
 There is one (1) Group A system, but it only has 2 connections.
 There are four wells that are shallower than 100 feet deep.
 Well sensitivity is increased when it is shallower because of the risk of salt water that is washed up with a flood or spray and is infiltrated through the soil to the aquifer.
 The sensitivity of wells also depends on whether they are constructed to recent standards, how they are constructed/cased, and if the seals are maintained.
 These factors cannot be determined from a mapping exercise and individual contact with the systems managers would be an appropriate next step to make them aware of potential exposure hazards.